Hinduism in South Africa: Practices

 Deepavali or Diwali is the most important festival for South African Hindus.
 It is a major attraction in Durban, where public festivities are held every year along its beachfront.
 Tamil Hindus of South Africa also observe Kavadi, while Krishna devotees observe the Festival of Chariots.

-Hare Krishna bhakti school of Hindus is active in many parts of South Africa, such as in Durban area where South Africa's largest Hindu community lives.

 According to a research, more than 88% of Hindus affirmed a monotheistic understanding of God in Hinduism as opposed to only about 11% admitting to polytheistic notions.

 Ethnicity

 Majority of the Hindus in South Africa are Indian South Africans.
 The proportion of Indian South Africans following Hinduism has decreased from 50% in 1996 to 47.27% in 2001.
 This further decreased to 41.3% in 2016, mainly due to the conversion of Hindus by the Christian missionaries.

 Conversions

 The Indian Christian number grew from 4% in 1925 to 24.4% in 2011.
 The penetration of the Pentecostal movements into Hindu society is felt especially in the KwaZulu-Natal Indian townships.
 In 2018, an organisation called the "South African Hindu Dharma Sabha" officially "declared war on such religious conversion".
-Its president, Ram Maharaj, said at least 500 000 signatures were needed by the Netherlands-based foundation to start legal proceedings at the International Court of Human Rights, however Maharaj's stance was rejected by other Hindu organisations in South Africa.
+Its president, Ram Maharaj, said at least 500,000 signatures were needed by the Netherlands-based foundation to start legal proceedings at the International Court of Human Rights, however Maharaj's stance was rejected by other Hindu organisations in South Africa.